Personal Finance

 The unfortunate thing about emergencies is that they always seem to happen when you’re short on cash or you have a really busy schedule ahead.
 So part of the emergency fund planning process is being intentional with where that money is kept to minimize the stress it causes you.

 The best place to put an emergency fund is anywhere that is easily accessible in a short amount of time.
-Storing your emergency fund in any type of account that you have to wait in order to access is never a good idea.
+Storing your emergency fund in any type of account that you have to wait to access is never a good idea.

 Thinking back to the tiered approach, you may want to consider keeping one to three months’ worth of expenses in a traditional savings account at an in-person bank or credit union near you.
 That way, you can gain access to it quickly when something unfortunate happens.

-Because the interest rate is so low on most savings accounts, you then want to store any additional funds in other types of accounts that earn more money but can still be accessed quite quickly without too much of a hassle.
+Because the interest rate is so low on most traditional savings accounts, you then want to store any additional funds in other types of accounts that earn more money but can still be accessed quite quickly without too much of a hassle.
 Examples of these types of accounts are high-yield savings accounts at an online bank, money market accounts, CDs, and Roth IRAs.

-What matters is that you have that cushion of cash just when you need it most and you can get your hands on it.
+What matters is that you have that cushion of cash when you need it most and you can get your hands on it.

 FAQs